CCOG for ENG 104 Spring 2023

 - Course Title:

-- Intro to Literature (Fiction)
+- Introduction to Literature (Fiction)

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 Intended Outcomes for the course

-Upon successful completion students should able to:
+Upon completion of the course students should able to:

-2. Articulate ways in which the text contributes to self-understanding.
+- Articulate ways in which the text contributes to self-understanding.

-3. Engage, through the text, unfamiliar and diverse cultures, experiences and points of view, recognizing the text as a product of a particular culture and historical moment.
+- Analyze a text to identify diverse cultures, experiences and points of view, recognizing the text as a product of a particular culture and historical moment.

-4. Understand the text within the context of a literary tradition or convention.
+- Explain the text within the context of a literary tradition or convention.

 Outcome Assessment Strategies